Ukraine president plans truce, vows to control Russia border

 Poroshenko said his proposals included constitutional changes to allow more decentralisation of power, a demand made by many people in eastern Ukraine.

 "There are key elements on decentralising power in the peace plan ...
-There are constitutional changes," he said, also holding out the possibility of an amnesty for fighters who lay down their arms and flee to Russia.
+There are constitutional changes," he said, also holding out the possibility of an amnesty for fighters who lay down their arms and do not have blood on their hands.

 He said government forces had already re-established control of a more than 250-km (156-mile) stretch of the about 2,000-km land border with Russia.

-(Additional reporting by Alessandra Prentice in Donetsk and Aleksandar Vasovic in Slaviansk, Editing by Timothy Heritage)
+(Additional reporting by Alessandra Prentice in Donetsk; Writing by Timothy Heritage; Editing by Catherine Evans)